Meet the millennial farmers we'll be counting on to endure climate change

 Leah Penniman, who runs Soul Fire Farm in upstate New York, explains why she combines food production with activism to “end racism and injustice in the food system.”
 For the young farmers of color who move through Soul Fire’s immersion program, she says, “access to land is the number-one barrier to being able to get started as a farmer, she says.
 The problem is deeply rooted in US history, from the from land grabs to slavery to Jim Crow.
 “By 1910, black farmers had accumulated almost 16 million acres of land,” she says.
 “And almost all of that has gone through a combination of outright racist violence, like burning people’s houses down and kicking them off their land, the role of the federal government and discriminating against black farmers, leading to foreclosures, and most recently, the way that people who don’t have a will are really subject to losing their land, particularly black farmers.”

 Many young farmers are forced to launch their operations on rented land, but that is an extremely tough row to hoe, says Lindsey Shute, founder and former executive director of the National Young Farmers coalition, who farms in upstate New York with her husband, Ben.
 “We’ve known so many farmers throughout the years who have have only been able to rent land, and it is such a detriment to their business,” she says.
-“They don’t have an to capitalize their farm and build appropriate infrastructure to comply with food safety standards, to build fencing for their animals, to have wash-pack facility, and a loading dock and all these things that are that are basic, but really essential, if you’re looking to to farm full time.”
+“They don’t have an asset to capitalize their farm with, and build appropriate infrastructure to comply with food safety standards, to build fencing for their animals, to have wash-pack facility, and a loading dock and all these things that are that are basic, but really essential, if you’re looking to to farm full time.”

 In the episode, you’ll hear several other voices—from a “landless farmer” in Oakland who grows food inspired by her farm-worker parents, to a “party farmer” in Williamsburg, Brooklyn who’s “cash crop” is the events he hosts at his urban garden.
 You’ll also hear from a public-school teacher in the South Bronx who has turned his classroom and and the schoolyard into a makeshift farm that yields both fresh food and learning opportunities for his students.